 This page is not intended to fully cover all areas of DEAC's complaint policy or procedure.
 For the complete details, please refer to the DEAC Accreditation Handbook.

 The DEAC Online Complaint Form is not intended to be used to submit general inquires or questions.
-These should be sent to Patrice Wall, DEAC's Accounts Manager, via email.
+These should be sent to the DEAC via email.